fanuelalem/Project-02/README.md

 ## Motivation

-our motivation when building this application was to create an engaging questionaire for people interested in Star Wars.
+Our motivation when building this application was to create an engaging questionaire for people interested in Star Wars.
 Our group focused on building a theme similar to the films to make fans excited.

 ## Installation

-to install all necessary dependencies, open the terminal inside youre root folder and run 'npm i'.
+To install all necessary dependencies, open the terminal inside youre root folder and run 'npm i'.

 ## Getting Started
-run 'npm start' inside your root terminal.
+Run 'npm start' inside your root terminal.

 To participate, give your best answers in the questionaire then click 'submit' to get your results